All Episodes

 It just isn't going to happen.

-Snerdley, you remember this.
+Snirdly, you'll remember this.

 There was a rumor during the Koch days.

-Remember the line.
+Remember the line?

-Vote for Cuomo, not the not the Homo.
+Vote for Cuomo, not the Homo.

 And it was rumored that Andrew came up with that line.